-- Macro mode (34) is enabled and the camera automatically zooms to the closest position at which it can focus. - The closest possible shooting distance may vary according to zoom position.
-The camera can focus on the subject at a distance of 2 cm (0.8 in.) at the zoom position at which ♂ and the zoom indicator glow green (the zoom indicator is positioned to the left of △).
-At the widest zoom position, the camera can focus on a subject as close as 1 cm (0.4 in.) to the lens. - AF area mode is set to Manual (□ 49).
+- Macro mode ( (1) 33) is enabled and the camera automatically zooms to the closest position at which it can focus. - The closest distance at which the camera can focus varies depending on the zoom position.

+The camera can focus on subjects as close as 3 cm (1.2 in.) to the lens when the zoom indicator is positioned to the left of Δ , and \Im and the zoom indicator glow green.
+When the zoom indicator is aligned with Δ , the camera can focus at a distance of 4 cm (1.6 in.).

+- AF area mode is set to Manual (□ 45).
 Choose the focus area in which the camera focuses.
-Press the ® button and then rotate the rotary multi selector, or press ▲, ▼, ◄, or ▶, to select a different focus area.
-Press the ® button again to lock the selected focus area.
-Flash mode and exposure compensation settings can be adjusted and the self-timer can be enabled while the focus area is locked. - The camera focuses continuously until focus is locked by pressing the shutter-release button halfway. - As pictures are easily affected by camera shake, be sure that Vibration reduction (133) is enabled and hold the camera steadily.
+Press the [∞] button and then rotate the rotary multi selector, or press ▲, ♥, ◄, or ▶, to select a different focus area.
+Press the [∞] button again to lock the selected focus area.
+Flash mode and exposure compensation settings can be adjusted and the self-timer can be enabled while the focus area is locked. - The camera focuses continuously until focus is locked by pressing the shutter-release button halfway. - As pictures are easily affected by camera shake, be sure that Vibration reduction (CD 129) is enabled and hold the camera steadily.